Khlong Bang Luang Floating Market: the quiet side of Bangkok

 It’s extremely quiet at Bang Luang, and much the better for it.
 Peace and quiet is a rarity in Bangkok, yet when we visited Bang Luang at lunchtime on a Saturday there was barely a soul to be seen.

-Khlong Bang Luang is centred around Baan Silapin – the ‘artist house’ that serves as a communal cafe, restaurant, art gallery and performance space.
+Khlong Bang Luang floating market is centred around Baan Silapin – the ‘artist house’ that serves as a communal cafe, restaurant, art gallery and performance space.
 It’s one of those achingly lovely traditional Thai houses, all dark wood and cool corners and creaking staircases protesting against the heat.
 Baan Silapin is a shoes off and voices down type of place, which makes it wonderfully relaxing to sip an excellent coffee and peruse the selection of local art.
 Outside, a tiny lady in a frankly massive hat floats past on a small boat, selling vegetables door to door, or jetty to jetty in this case.